calnix/Yieldcurity/style_guide.md

 * using calldata -> will simply reference the pre-allocated memory location
 * using memory -> will create a copy of the parameter in a new memory location and then pass it into the function.

-Unnecessary in making a fresh copy in a new memory location (which is what setting it to 'memory') does.

 **Yes:**

 When using `(string calldata name)`, the parameter would be passed directly into `delete holder[name]`, without making a copy, thereby saving gas.